spiffe/spire-tutorials/metrics/README.md

 The second collector configured is StatsD, which is one of the collectors that supports the configuration of multiple instances.
 For that reason, the configuration object expects a list of addresses.
 For this tutorial we define only one instance.
 The address configured matches the StatsD instance running on the environment.
 We will see the details about this instance in a following section but for now it's worth noting that the address is formed by the hostname of the service and the default port for StatsD.

-By configuring the address, SPIRE will be pushing metrics to the Statsd collector.
+By configuring the address, SPIRE will be pushing metrics to the StatsD collector.

-##  Graphite & Statsd Configuration
+##  Graphite & StatsD Configuration

 We use the official Docker image for Graphite and StatsD.
 This image already contains all the services necessary to collect and display metrics.
 For this tutorial we map the port `80` that belongs to the nginx proxy that reverse proxies the Graphite dashboard and the port `8125` where StatsD listens by default.
 The `graphite-statsd` service definition is: